sambgordon/sambgordon.github.io/README.md

 [![Open Source Love](https://badges.frapsoft.com/os/mit/mit.svg?v=102)](https://github.com/ellerbrock/open-source-badge/)

 # Personal Portfolio Site
 New website.
-In the process of migrating from WP to github-pages with a more Javascript-centric stack.
+Migrated from WP to github-pages with a more Javascript-centric stack.

 Libraries used: